What is talent management?

 Developing and maintaining talent management is a continuous process.
 HR practitioners can integrate these practices to fuel a robust, dynamic, and agile talent management system:

 • Build a positive culture.
-HR leaders can encourage a thriving work culture by incorporating a welcoming onboarding program, regularly recognizing employee achievements, and offering attractive employee development opportunities.
+HR leaders can encourage a thriving work culture by incorporating a welcoming onboarding program, regularly recognizing people’s achievements, and offering attractive employee development opportunities.
 Increasing support, learning, and gratitude at work can nurture a healthy work community.

 How does talent management improve company culture?